Wednesday, April 17, 2024

 In the second post, "Quartodecimans - Were They Law-Keepers?", I reviewed the claim that the Quartodecimans were theological ancestors of Old Covenant legalists like Armstrongism.
 Turns out they were not.
 They used law words, but understood them in a very non-law way.

 I will finish this series today by reviewing an unexpected oddity I found while reading through Quartodeciman writings.
 You've heard how the two sides were different.
 I was told the two sides were virtually incompatible.
-One was God's true Christianity and the other agents of Satan himself.
+One was God's true Christianity and the other were pagan agents of Satan himself.
 But is that really so?
 Read on and find out.

 I honestly do not think you stand a chance of truly understanding the Quartodecimans without this.